Międzychód: History

 The town was first mentioned as Międzybrud (after Polish między, "between", bród, "ford") in a 1378 deed.
-It was a private town of Polish nobility, administratively located in the Poznań County in the Poznań Voivodeship in the Greater Poland Province of the Polish Crown.
+It was a private town of Polish nobility, administratively located in the Poznań County in the Poznań Voivodeship in the Greater Poland Province.
 It was a settlement area for German artisans and merchants moving into the Polish lands from the adjacent Neumark region.
 In the 1793 Second Partition of Poland, Międzychód together with the bulk of Greater Poland was annexed by the Kingdom of Prussia as Birnbaum.
-In 1807 it was regained by Poles and included within the short-lived Duchy of Warsaw.
+After the successful Greater Poland uprising of 1806, it was regained by Poles and included within the short-lived Duchy of Warsaw.
 In 1815 it was reannexed by Prussia, incorporated as the capital of the Kreis Birnbaum in the Regierungsbezirk of Posen, part of the Prussian Grand Duchy of Posen, and from 1871 to 1919 it was also part of Germany.